Andrewbre/Capstone2-TeBucks/README.md

 Congratulations—you've landed a job with TEBucks, whose product is an online payment service for transferring "TE bucks" between friends.
 However, they don't have a product yet.
 You've been tasked with writing a RESTful API server and command-line application.

-The front-end of TEBucks has been completed for you and it is hosted at https://tebucks.netlify.app/
+The frontend of TEBucks has been completed for you, and it is hosted at https://tebucks.netlify.app/ Your job is to complete the backend, including the Web API and database.

+The frontend team has provided the API design for you, which can be found further down in the README.
+You must adhere to this design in order for the frontend to work with your backend.
+You can and will need to add to the provided models, but do not take away fields that were provided as the frontend relies on these field names and data types.

 ## Use cases